 By Free2B from North Royalton, OH

 Cook onion in butter until tender.
 Add milk and soup.
 Bring to a boil and boil ten minutes, stirring constantly.
 Add chicken and remaining ingredients and heat thoroughly.
-Serve over noodles, potatoes or toast.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.